kelscahill/cahillscreative/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 `[yarpp reference_id=123]` to show content related to post 123

+To specify which YARPP template to use, use the "template" attribute like so:

+`[yarpp template="yarpp-template-photoblog"]`

 The add YARRP related posts to your theme files (eg. single.php), we recommend using:

 `<?php echo do_shortcode('[yarpp]'); ?>`